zbryikt/bakamo/module/base/discuss/README.md

 You can use following fields when resolving a discuss object:

  - `slug`: slug for this discuss.
+ - `key`: key for this discuss
  - `uri`: uri for this discuss, if any
+ - `title`: title for this discuss, if any

 ## Comment Object